dallaorane-wilfred/dallaorane-wilfred/README.md

 # 👋 Hi, I’m @dallaorane-wilfred

 - 👀 I’m interested in **data science** and **data analysis** for solving real-world problems, particularly in the areas of business, environmental issues, and healthcare.
-- 🌱 I’m currently pursuing my Master’s in Business and Data Analysis at the University of Grenoble Alpes, where I’m learning advanced techniques in data modeling and machine learning.
+- 🌱 I’m currently pursuing my Master’s in Business and Data Analyst at the University of Grenoble Alpes, where I’m learning advanced techniques in data modeling and machine learning.
 - 💼 I’m looking for **internships** and **apprenticeships** in data science, business analytics, or related fields to apply my skills in real-world projects and further develop my expertise.
 - 💞️ I’m open to collaborating on projects that involve data-driven decision-making, environmental data analysis, and applying machine learning to business challenges.
 - 📫 How to reach me: You can contact me via **dallaorane2602@gmail.com** or connect with me on [LinkedIn](https://www.linkedin.com/in/wilfred-dallaorane).